imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/password-management/using-keepassx-to-generate-and-store-secure-passphrases.md

 15. Once saved, remember to check your KeePassX DB and passphrase before using the passwords anywhere, try closing KeePassX and re-entering your database passphrase (preferably off of your SD card)
 16. Make sure the password you created is still there, by opening up the entry and viewing the passphrase by clicking the Eye icon.

-Note, always remember to save your database and close KeePassX before ejecting the SD card you are using.
+Always remember to save your database and close KeePassX before ejecting the SD card you are using.